MichiMrS/MichiMrS/README.md

-- 👋 Hi, I’m @MichiMrS
+- 👋 Hi, I’m Michi Mr S.
-- 👀 I’m interested in AI and Lasershow
+- 👀 I’m interested in new technology
-- 🌱 I’m currently learning elektronik circuits with Audrinum
+- 🌱 I’m currently learning elektronik circuits with Audrinum and how to make fake AI
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to find a new woman
 - 📫 How to reach me strahmmike@gmail.com
-- ⚡ Fun fact: Music and therraristik
+- ⚡ Fun fact: Music and therraristik (snakes and tarantulas)

 <!---
 MichiMrS/MichiMrS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.